grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 To switch to the legacy dashboard alerts (disabled by default), disable [unified alerting]({{< relref "../../administration/configuration.md">}}#unified_alerting) and enable [legacy alerting]({{< relref "../../administration/configuration.md">}}#alerting).
 Dashboard alerts will be re-enabled and any alerts created during or after the migration are deleted.

-> **Note:** Any alerting rules created in the Grafana 8 Alerting system will be lost when migrating back to dashboard alerts
+> **Note:** Any alerting rules created in the Grafana 8 Alerting system when you switch back to dashboard alerts.